 Did you know that the same brand of jello has a warning label on it in other countries like Europe?
 Here’s a snap shot.
 Photo credit: You can also read more about the ugly truth on jello by reading this article from FoodBabe.

 I don’t know about you but a company who puts warnings on their consumable products about the ingredients is doing it for a reason.
 And I would rather be safe than sorry.

-The first few times I made homemade jello my daughter and husband gladly ate it but it definitely wasn’t a hit or crowd pleaser.
-Like the time, I made a big bowl of it for a family gathering but no one took seconds. 🙁
+The first few times I made homemade jello my daughter and husband gladly ate it.
+But the true test came when I made a big bowl of it for a family gathering and no one took seconds. 🙁

 Thankfully, I kept trying and realized two things:

 - My base needed to be a healthy gelatin filled with protein.

 - Adding a healthy sweetener to the recipe is perfectly okay.